dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp1201.md

 The PUSH/NREVERSE and SETF/DELETE idioms probably account for 80 percent of the uses of recycling functions.
 Other uses are possible but require keeping careful track of which functions return shared structure and which do not.

-In general, when manipulating lists, it's best to write your own code in a functional style--your functions should depend only on the contents of their list arguments and shouldn't modify them.
+In general, when manipulating lists, it's best to write your own code in a functional style -- your functions should depend only on the contents of their list arguments and shouldn't modify them.
 Following that rule will, of course, rule out using any destructive functions, recycling or otherwise.
 Once you have your code working, if profiling shows you need to optimize, you can replace nondestructive list operations with their recycling counterparts but only if you're certain the argument lists aren't referenced from anywhere else.

 One last gotcha to watch out for is that the sorting functions SORT, STABLE-SORT, and MERGE mentioned in Chapter 11 are also recycling functions when applied to lists.10 However, these functions don't have nondestructive counterparts, so if you need to sort a list without destroying it, you need to pass the sorting function a copy made with COPY-LIST.
 In either case you need to be sure to save the result of the sorting function because the original argument is likely to be in tatters.
 For instance: